Instagram Limits and Strategies 2020 [January]

 With that said, let’s get started with our first pointer.

-How many people can you follow/unfollow on Instagram at a time?
+How many people can you follow on Instagram?

 - Age of Instagram account

 - Active/inactive accounts